 - (1) The Court's Mediation Attorney will review the notice of appeal, the trial court's judgment from which the appeal is taken, and the docketing statement in all civil and administrative appeals to determine whether a mediation conference will be scheduled.
-Original actions may be referred to the Mediation Attorney by the Presiding Judge of the Court.
 Any party may telephone the Mediation Attorney to make a confidential request for mediation or to request that a scheduled mediation be cancelled. - (2) When an appeal is selected for a mediation conference, the Mediation Attorney will notify the attorneys of record, or the parties if unrepresented, of the date, time, and location of the mediation.
 At the discretion of the Mediation Attorney, conferences may be conducted by telephone when practicable. - (3) When possible, the conference will be held in the county from which the appeal originates.
 At the discretion of the Mediation Attorney, conferences may be conducted in another county within the District or by telephone.